mirido/corrshd/README.md

 corrshd.exe C:\usr2\document\163_0114\IMGP0101.JPG B5
 ```

-5. The photo will be displaied on the screen, so use your mouse to click on the four corners of the target drawing to select it.
+5. The photo will be displayed on the screen, so use your mouse to click on the four corners of the target drawing to select it.

 ![Click ROI corners](https://raw.githubusercontent.com/mirido/corrshd/images/images/how_to_use_02_click_ROI_corners.png)<BR>
 You can fine-tune the corner position using the cursor keys.